 This year’s cookie cutter comes from The Fussy Pup, I love their sturdy copper cutters, they come in lots of fun shapes, including my polar bear, and all sorts of dog and cat breeds, of course.
 One of my favorite gifts to give fur parents during the holidays is a batch of cookies (along with the cookie cutter) matched to the recipient’s pet ~ made with my favorite gingerbread cookie recipe, of course.

 gingerbread cookie ingredients

 I’m in love with this easy gingerbread cookie recipe ~ the dough mixes up easily, and most importantly it rolls out effortlessly.
-I’m always amazed at how, even after reforming the dough multiple times to cut out my bears, the dough stays supple ~ I can’t tell my first bear from my last, and that’s pretty amazing.

 The dough has just the right amount of spice and molasses to make for a nice dark color and a soft chewy texture.
 The spices and molasses are the key to gingerbread, so don’t skimp, and if you’re out of something, get to the store!
 (Yes, you really do need the cloves.)